Zamorano

-Zamorano is host to students from several countries, including Honduras, Guatemala, El Salvador, Nicaragua, Costa Rica, Panama, Ecuador, Peru, Colombia, Chile, Bolivia, Dominican Republic, Paraguay, and México.
+Zamorano is host to students from several countries, including Honduras, Guatemala, El Salvador, Nicaragua, Costa Rica, Panama, Ecuador, Peru, Colombia, Chile, Bolivia, Haiti, Dominican Republic, Paraguay, and Mexico.

 History

 The school was founded in 1941 by Samuel Zemurray (1877–1961) a Russian born American and president of the United Fruit Company.
 Mr. Zemurray set out to create a high quality agricultural education centre, devoted to the training of youth from throughout the region.
 To carry out this dream, he recruited Dr. Wilson Popenoe, a renowned botanist and horticulturist of the time who had extensive experience in the region, and had already organised the Lancetilla Botanical Gardens in Honduras.

 Popenoe travelled for several weeks in 1941, exploring the Central American highlands to develop the project.
 He finally chose an estate of approximately 15 km² in the valley of the Yeguare, some 30 kilometres from the Honduran capital.
 The name Zamorano is that of the family from the province of Zamora, Spain that originally owned the estate.

 Construction of the school began in late 1941.
 Dr. Popenoe became the Founding Director of the new institution and held that post until 1957.
-Since then, the small school has grown to become what is today a university centre of excellence serving the Americas and the world.